chilli11/Poppin/README.md

 `GET /api/locations/{locationId}`: does not return Yelp data unless it's been previously retrieved and in cache; don't expect it.
 + use `GET /api/locations/with-yelp/{locationId}` instead

+### Checkins

+`​GET /api​/Locations​/checkin​/{locationId}`: Can be anonymous, represents a user initiated check in
++ Has a value of 1.5
++ vendor checkin has value of 1 (`incrementcrowd` and `decrementcrowd`)
++ location checkin has value of .5

-`/api/locations/incrementcrowd` and `decrementcrowd` are for Vendor view only.
+`GET /api/locations/incrementcrowd` and `GET /api/locations/decrementcrowd` are for Vendor view only.

 ### Yelp
 `/api/yelp/match/{locId}`: returns just the Yelp info for the location